omphalos/crud-file-server/README.md

 This starts a file server using the specified command-line options.

     -f file system path to expose over http
-	-p port to listen on (example, 85)
+    -p port to listen on (example, 80)
+    -v virtual path to host the file server on
-	-q suppress the help message
+    -q suppress this message

+Example:

+    crud-file-server -f c:/ -p 8080 -v filez -q

 Server-Side Usage
 =================